-Coral Vita was founded by two environmental entrepreneurs driven to solve one of our planet's greatest challenges, working with a team of business, policy and scientific leaders that share our passion for protecting coral reefs.
+Coral Vita was founded by two environmental entrepreneurs driven to solve one of our planet's greatest challenges, working with a team of business, policy and science leaders that share their passion for protecting coral reefs and reliant communities.

-Sam and Gator met at the Yale School of Forestry & Environmental Studies, where they both received Master of Environmental Management degrees.
+Gator and Sam met and became friends at the Yale School of Forestry & Environmental Studies, where they both received Master of Environmental Management degrees.
 Together, they helped launch the Social and Environmental Entrepreneurship Club and were awarded the university's first-ever Green Innovation Fellowship.
-Their graduate studies in Business & the Environment and their love for oceans inspired them to launch a company to solve global coral reef degradation.
+Their graduate studies and love for oceans inspired them to launch a company to solve global coral reef degradation.
 Since founding Coral Vita, they’ve been recognized as Forbes 30 Under 30 Social Entrepreneurs, Echoing Green and JMK Innovation Prize Fellows, and WeWork Creator Awards Global Finalists.

 Always ready for the next adventure, Gator has dedicated his life to bringing about a better harmony between nature and society.
 He previously worked on international development projects in Peru, Brazil, and South Africa before pursuing his Master of Environmental Management degree at Yale.
 As a United Nations Young Champion of the Earth, he is passionate about developing projects that can help create a better harmony between society and nature.
 While an undergraduate at Pomona College, Gator helped organize a fish-farming project in the Peruvian Amazon.
-His work on the project helped distribute millions of fingerlings (baby fish) to villages on three rivers, as well as assess the health and environmental effects of fish farming in the local communities.
+His work on the project helped distribute millions of fingerlings (baby fish) to villages on three rivers, and also assessed the socio-economic and environmental effects of fish farming in the local communities.
 He also previously served as a fellow for the World Wildlife Fund Global Marine Program.
-Gator is an avid Liverpool FC fan, continues to emulate Steven Gerrard on the soccer pitch, and proudly hails from the Mission Hills neighborhood of San Diego, California.
+Gator is an avid Liverpool FC fan, continues to emulate Steven Gerrard on the soccer pitch, and proudly hails from San Diego, California.